The Alay Traverse

 Kyrgyz-Ata National Park

-This area is packed full of local tourists, cars and yurt camps of a style that do not cater to solo travelers or small groups.
+This area on the low route is packed full of local tourists, cars and yurt camps of a style that do not cater to solo travelers or small groups.
 It is very, very loud with lots of alcohol and parties that go through the night.
 There is a 250 som (about $3) entry fee for foreigners as of 2024.
 One tourist was told it was 2000 som ($23) to set up a tent in the park.
 If you stay the night in a guesthouse nearby in the hamlet of Kalday, you can easily day-hike through the park and avoid the loud parties and high camping fee.
 You can also camp just before this area and easily hike thru in half a day.
 The fee station is 5km down the main road, far away from the route you will walk.
 I did not pay a fee or see a forest ranger.

 Locals call this area "Kara Koy," not the official name (“Kyrgyz-Ata“), which is only known locally as the village far below.
 Search for the hamlet of Kalday.
 This is the Kara-Koy area.